rakutentech/ios-miniapp/USERGUIDE.md

 - Load MiniApp list
 - Load MiniApp metadata
 - Create a MiniApp view
-- Facilitate comm between host app and mini app
+- Facilitate communication between host app and mini app

+And much more features which you can find them in [Usage](#usage).

 All the MiniApp files downloaded by the MiniApp iOS library are cached locally